-Because the CSI timeline differs from the state timeline, schools will begin their work on the UIP in the prior year UIP form.
-Once the state system rolls over in June, schools must use the "Copy from last year" button (highlight in image above) to transfer their work into the new blank UIP form.
-Pop-ups must be enabled to use the Copy from the year button.
+Schools may begin their work on the UIP in the prior year UIP form.
+Once the state system rolls over in April, schools may use the "Copy from last year" button to transfer either a) a previous year's UIP or b) work started before the rollover into the new blank UIP form.
+Pop-ups must be enabled to use the Copy from Last Year button.